 Distributions are declared at the discretion of the board of directors of the Corporation.
 The board of directors has adopted a policy of annually assessing the Corporation's net income and net realized capital gains and declaring distributions including, if applicable, capital gains dividends to refund tax which would otherwise be payable by the Corporation.
 Distributions to holders of redeemable shares are recognized in the Statements of Changes in Net Assets Attributable to Holders of Redeemable Shares.
-Income not distributed is included in Net Assets Attributable to Holders of Redeemable Shares.

 Net assets are calculated for each series of shares of the Fund.
 The net assets of a particular series of shares is computed by calculating the value of the series' proportionate share of the assets and liabilities of the Fund common to all series.
 Management fees directly attributable to a series are charged to that series.
-Other expenses, investment income and realized and unrealized gains and losses on investments are allocated proportionately to each series based upon the relative net assets of each series.
+Other expenses, investment income and realized and unrealized gains and losses on investments are allocated proportionately to each series based upon the relative net assets of each series